 The ideas packed into her assessment of Trump echo throughout Schulman’s book, whether she’s exploring personal disagreements, HIV criminalization or the occupation of Palestine.
 Not to mention that she makes her case in a clear and accessible style, despite an intimidating résumé: distinguished professor at The City University of New York, Guggenheim and Fulbright fellowship recipient, cofounder of The Lesbian Avengers, codirector of The ACT UP Oral History Project and coproducer of the documentary United in Anger: A History of ACT UP.
 What’s more, this summer will see the reissue of My American History: Lesbian and Gay Life During the Reagan/Bush Years, a collection of her journalism from 1980 to 1993, when AIDS first exploded (“It’s a wild ride,” she promises).

 But back to Conflict.
 “Why be cruel?
-That’s the larger question,” Schulman says during our interview from her East Village apartment.
+That’s the larger question,” Schulman says during our interview from her East Village apartment (you can read the entire Q&A here—it’s quite provocative and educational).
 As Schulman points out, conflict is a normal aspect of life, but when we view it as so unbearable that we label it as abuse or when we interpret a person’s difference as so menacing that we consider its mere presence an assault, then we’re likely to lash out in violence or call the police—in other words, we become the dangerous perpetrators.
 And why be that person?